davidiw/os-website/pages/tools.md

 [QEMU](http://www.nongnu.org/qemu/) is a modern and fast PC emulator.
-A special version of QEMU version 1.7.0, as described below, is set up on the Zoo by executing `XXX`.
+A special version of QEMU version 1.7.0, as described below, is set up on the Zoo.
+Add it to your path by executing `source /c/cs422/env.sh`.

 Unfortunately, QEMU's debugging facilities, while powerful, are somewhat immature,